 Fancy a swim in a canal in Amsterdam?
-Think twice.
-While those dreamy canals may look perfect for a refreshing dip, they’re full of dangers, questionable water quality — you’ll need to break a few rules along the way.
+Maybe think twice.
+While those dreamy canals may look perfect for a refreshing dip, they’re full of dangers and questionable water quality — you’ll also need to break a few rules along the way.

 That being said, it’s surprisingly common for the Dutch to flaunt the rules and take a swim in an Amsterdam canal.
 If you’re curious where you can cool off in the Dutch summer, we’ve got all you need to know about swimming in Amsterdam’s canals.